Hydrat-Agency/Grogu-CMS/README.md

 }
 ```

+Please read the [laravel-seo-scanner documentation](https://github.com/vormkracht10/laravel-seo-scanner) for more details.

-Please make sur to set the required environment variables in your `.env` file :
+If you plan on using the forms with an embed [ALTCha](https://altcha.org), please make sure to set the required environment variables :

 ```env
 ALTCHA_HMAC_KEY={generated_random_key}
 ALTCHA_ALGORITHM="SHA-256" # SHA-256, SHA-384 or SHA-512
 ```

-Please read the [laravel-seo-scanner documentation](https://github.com/vormkracht10/laravel-seo-scanner) for more details.

 ## Usage